opentargets/genetics-pipe/documentation/step-port-notes.md

 - Reads in the variant-index
 - Calculates `Distance` (like the variant index step, and the variant to gene step)
 - Saves output in `c.nearest.path`
+> This doesn't seem to be actually used anywhere.
+It isn't a downstream dependency of any other step, and it isn't
+> loaded into either BQ, CH or ES.

 # Variant-disease-coloc